blytkerchan/blytkerchan.github.io/_posts/2009-08-14-hiding-complexity-in-c.markdown

 ---
 author: rlc
+categories:
+- Programming
 comments: true
 date: 2009-08-14 14:39:55+00:00
 layout: post
-title: Hiding Complexity in C++
-wordpress_id: 150
 tags:
 - complexity
 - Posts that need to be re-tagged (WIP)
+title: Hiding Complexity in C++
+wordpress_id: 150
 ---

 C++ is a programming language that, aside from staying as close to the machine as possible (but no closer) and as close to C as possible (but no closer), allows the programmer to express abstraction if a few very elegant constructs.
 That is probably the one thing I like best about C++.